 Field participation details

 The field is owned by Hess, China National Offshore Oil, Chevron and Equinor.

 Production from Stampede

-The Stampede conventional oil field recovered 13.31% of its total recoverable reserves, with peak production expected in 2021.
+The Stampede conventional oil field recovered 13.31% of its total recoverable reserves, with peak production in 2021.
 The peak production was approximately 56.38 thousand bpd of crude oil and condensate and 29 Mmcfd of natural gas.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2044.

 Remaining recoverable reserves

 The field is expected to recover 202.47 Mmboe, comprised of 188.4 Mmbbl of crude oil & condensate and 84.4 bcf of natural gas reserves.
 Stampede conventional oil field reserves accounts 0.04% of total remaining reserves of producing conventional oil fields globally.

 Hess Corp (Hess) is a global independent energy company, which carries out the exploration and production of crude oil and natural gas.
 It offers fee-based services including gathering, processing of natural gas and the fractionation of natural gas liquids, transportation of crude oil by rail car, terminaling and loading crude oil and natural gas liquids.
 Hess also carries out the storage and terminaling of propane, essentially in the Bakken shale play of North Dakota.
 Besides strategically positioned integrated assets in the core of the Bakken shale in the US, the company has operations in Denmark, the Malaysia/Thailand Joint Development Area (JDA) and Malaysia.
 Hess is headquartered in New York, the US.